 We can support all versions of Microsoft SQL Server including 2012, 2014, 2016 and 2017 - including versions running on Linux.

-Azure Dev Ops is our default choice for both source control and agile .NET development workflow management.
-With particular experience in setting up automated builds that are tailored to your team's needs.
-We regularly set up Continuous Integration (CI) and gated check-in processes for our clients, and also have a selection of custom Build Actions available - such as auto assembly versioning, service password generators, and more.
-Last year, we managed the migration of one very large TFSVC code repository into nearly 100 individual Git repos.
-This was done in such a way that the team of almost 100 users experienced no inconvenience or downtime, and the process was completed in its entirety on a Saturday afternoon.
+Azure Dev Ops is our first choice for both Git source control and agile .NET development workflow management.
+We have in-depth experience of setting up automated builds that are tailored to your team's needs.
+We regularly set up Continuous Integration (CI) and Continuous Deployment processes for our clients, and also have a selection of custom Build Actions available - such as auto assembly versioning, service password generators, and more.
+Last year, we managed the migration of very large TFSVC code repository into nearly 100 individual Git repos.
+This was done in such a way that the 60-strong development team experienced no inconvenience or downtime, and the process was completed in its entirety on a Saturday afternoon.